 Total | 20 | 20 |

-In summary, AP ICET Analysis 2026 will be published on Exam Day.
+AP ICET Analysis 2026 will be published soon.
 Meanwhile, read AP ICET 2025 exam analysis to prepare for the exam.
 AP ICET 2025 exam was conducted online on May 7, 2025.
 Overall, the paper in both shifts ranged from moderate to difficult.
 However, compared to the first shift, the second shift was relatively easier.
 AP ICET Analysis 2025 for Shift I and Shift II is published by MBAUniverse.com above.
 Also download AP ICET Previous Years Question Papers and take AP ICET Mock Paper 2026.